floraline/beem/README.rst

 on using beem from WebTiles chat.
 The remaining instructions on this page are only relevant if you want to run a custom instance of this bot.

+This software was authored by `gammafunk <https://github.com/gammafunk>`__ and is duplicated here for historical purposes.

 Details
 ~~~~~~~